SkillsFundingAgency/dfc-servicetaxonomy-editor/DeveloperNotes.md

 * need to publish events for terms too

+* ensure all cypher queries and commands use parameters

 * if sync fails and changes cancelled, leave user on edit page with their changes intact

 * check moving a taxonomy term to a different level